codedrinker/commenthub/README.md

-# blog-wrapper
+# commenthub

-A blog wrapper for serving issue on the website including Github issue.
-Everyone can contribute this project, as the pull request is accepted, the code will auto deploy to the project.
+An easily usable comment system based on Heroku and GitHub Issues.
+Everyone can contribute this project, as the pull request is accepted, the code will auto deploy to Heroku.

 ## License